FluxConnect

 Data isolation Built-in tenant separation Row-level security (manual config)

-Report creation Drag-and-drop, no training Power BI Desktop - training required
+Report creation Drag-and-drop, no training Drag-and-drop, or embed Power BI Power BI Desktop - training required

 Unlimited supplier users Yes Per seat